abuchardt/EdGWAS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# EdGWAS
+# geneJAM

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EdGWAS is to help clustering outcome components (traits) that share some feature (genetic component) using polygenic risk scores (PRS).
+The goal of geneJAM is to help clustering outcome components (traits) that share some feature (genetic component) using polygenic risk scores (PRS).